In this post, I’m going to show you how to write headlines for your blog posts.

 - 10 Things You Should Know About Blogging

 - 7 Explanation On Why Blogging Is Important

 You can generate more titles or you can just try again.
 So you get the idea here, similar to the HubSpot tool, giving you some ideas about possible headlines, and even content that you could create around a topic.

-So I had put that in, and they scored it 74.
-And it was green, which is good.
+So I put that in, and it scored 87.
+And it was green, which is great.
 So that means it’s a good headline.